CERT-Polska/Artemis-modules-extra/README.md

 Uses https://github.com/sqlmapproject/sqlmap under the hood.
 Finds SQL injection vulnerabilities and is licensed under GPL-2.0.

+### `wpscan`
+Uses https://github.com/wpscanteam/wpscan under the hood.
+Finds vulnerabilities on sites that use WordPress.
+By using this module you confirm that you have read carefully the terms and conditions of the license in https://github.com/wpscanteam/wpscan/blob/master/LICENSE and agree to respect them, in particular in ensuring no conflict with the commercialization clause.
+For the avoidance of doubt, in any case, you remain solely liable for how you use this module and your compliance with wpscan’s license, and NASK is relieved of such liability to the fullest extent possible.

+The module is disabled by default - to enable it, add `-f Artemis-modules-extra/docker-compose.additional.wpscan.yml` to the `docker compose up` command.

 ## Testing
 To run the tests, run: